-Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, is a progressive neurodegenerative disease, affecting more 5000 to 6000 people in the United States annually.
+Amyotrophic lateral sclerosis (ALS), also known as Lou Gehrig’s disease, is a progressive neurodegenerative disease affecting more than 15,000 people in the United States each year.

-The onset of ALS occurs in most cases between the ages of 40 and 72.
-Up to 10% of ALS cases are genetically acquired, with the remaining having no clear cause.
+ALS onset occurs usually between the ages of 40 and 72.
+Up to 10% of ALS cases are hereditary (genetic), and the remainder occur sporadically.

-Austin Neuromuscular Center is part of the Northeast Amyotrophic Lateral Sclerosis Consortium and we are committed to the patients and their families to provide comprehensive and compassionate care and up to date management of ALS.
+Austin Neuromuscular Center is part of the Northeast Amyotrophic Lateral Sclerosis Consortium (NEALS).
+We are committed to patients and their families to provide comprehensive, compassionate, and up to date care in the management of ALS in our multidisciplinary clinic.

-As part of our commitment, we provide opportunity to our patients to participate in clinical trials to help the advancement of ALS research.
+As part of our commitment, we provide the opportunity for our patients to participate in clinical trials to help the advancement of ALS research.

 For more information about ALS, visit The ALS Association website.